PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 server processes, including replay and scripting.
 User commands such as *StartStreaming*, *StartReplay*, and *StopRecording* are passed from the main GUI to the corresponding threads or processes.](PhysioLabXR%20Sequence%20Diagram.png)

-The architecture of *PhysioLabXR* follows rigorous software design patterns, minimizing maintenance efforts while maximizing. scalability.
+The architecture of *PhysioLabXR* follows rigorous software design patterns, minimizing maintenance efforts while maximizing scalability.
 Unit testing is at the core of our development process; each software feature, backend, and GUI frontend, is tested on both functionality and performance.
 The software is built using continuous integration: each commit to the main branch triggers a full test routine to ensure compatibility.